jdefrance7/SeniorDesignProject/PX4/README.md

 4. Enter `uavcan status` in the MAVLink Console and read the response.

-    * A `Sensor 'winglet':` segment should be printed somewhere in the response with information about the sensor channels.

-    * The node id of the connected winglet device should show up in `channel 0: node id ...`, if this says `empty` check the CAN bus connection and try again.
+    * A `Sensor 'winglet':` section should be printed somewhere in the response, and channel 0 should show the node id of the connected winglet device.
+If it shows empty instead, check the CAN bus connection and try again.

-    * A `Online nodes:` section should be printed near the end of the response, the node id of the connected winglet device should show up with node health and mode information.
+    * An `Online nodes:` section should be printed near the end of the response, and the node id of the connected winglet device should show up with node health and mode information.
+If no nodes show up, check the CAN bus connection and try again.